 This was true for mothers as well, but in a very different way.
 For instance, 1 in 4 women surveyed as part of McKinsey’s 2020 Women in the Workplace study indicated that they were contemplating downshifting their careers or leaving the workforce altogether as a result of the pandemic.
 In contrast, even with increased home responsibilities, the FM: Systems men we spoke to did not see the pandemic changing their career plans.
 It’s important to note that these fathers mostly had older children, but their work life and professional goals remained unaffected by the stress of having/needing more time to be with family.

-What can employers do to support flexible work for parents?
+What can employers do to improve flexible work-life balance for fathers?

 The good news coming out of the pandemic is that given the overwhelming support from employees and most employers for continuing the semi-remote corporate lifestyle, we don’t expect these happiness-driven lifestyle preferences to revert to pre-pandemic positions.
 The only thing stopping them from becoming reality will be the way their employers respond.